zzyptr/zzyptr.github.io/docs/_posts/2023-03-03-architecture-1.markdown

 title:  Mobile Architecture, UIKit
 ---

-Every app has one or more view controllers which are at the center of almost everything you do.
+Every app has one or more view controllers, which are at the center of almost everything you do.
 There are two types of view controllers:

-- *Content view controllers* display your app’s data.
+- *Content view controllers* (*Contents* for short) display your app’s data.
-- *Container view controllers* display other view controllers.
+- *Container view controllers* (*Containers* for short) display other view controllers.

-In view of the above, a view controller is either a content view controller or a container view controller.
 However, some view controllers are of both types, in a typical navigation flow:

 ```swift
 class ExampleViewController: UITableViewController {